-The Administering Authority has allowed smaller employers [of similar types] to pool their contributions as a way of sharing experience and smoothing out the effects of costly but relatively rare events such as ill-health retirements or deaths in service in the past.
+The Administering Authority has previously allowed smaller employers [of similar types] to pool their contributions as a way of sharing experience and smoothing out the effects of costly but relatively rare events such as ill-health retirements or deaths in service in the past.
 For the 2013 valuation these pools have been discontinued and each employer will receive their own individual contribution rate.

 Smaller employers who were in the pools at the 2010 valuation and smaller employers who are closed to new entrants will be required to participate in ill-health retirement insurance.
-This will be arranged by the Pension Fund and the cost of the premium will be deducted from the employers' future service contributions to pay for the cover.
+This will be arranged on a mandatory basis by the Fund.
+The employer's contribution to the Fund each year is used in part to pay that year's insurance premium so that the total employer contribution is unchanged.